FlorentLM/pytinybvh/README.md

 directions = np.array([[0, 0, 1], [0, 0, 1]], dtype=np.float32)

 # Returns a structured numpy array with hit records
-# By default (PacketMode.Auto), pytinybvh will use 256-ray packet traversal
+# By default (PacketMode.Never), pytinybvh does not use 256-ray packet traversal.
-# only when safe/beneficial (rays share the same origin on a standard triangle BVH)
+hits = bvh.intersect_batch(origins, directions, packet=PacketMode.Never)

-hits = bvh.intersect_batch(origins, directions, packet=PacketMode.Auto)
+# PacketMode.Auto enables it only when safe/beneficial (rays share the same origin on a standard triangle BVH).

-# You can force scalar traversal (never use packets):
+# NOTE: It doesn't currently enforce your rays to form a frustum (they should! see note at the bottom of the README)
-# hits = bvh.intersect_batch(origins, directions, packet=PacketMode.Never)
+# hits = bvh.intersect_batch(origins, directions, packet=PacketMode.Auto)

 # Or force packet traversal (this is unsafe if rays origins differ and will warn unless disabled):
 # hits = bvh.intersect_batch(origins, directions, packet=PacketMode.Force, same_origin_eps=1e-6, warn_on_incoherent=True)